fazpass/fia-documentation/README.Server.md

  	- validated_by (string)

 The json key is data -> is_verified.
-If this value is true, then user is verified. json key data -> validate_by could be any of these according to the authentication type: he, message, miscall, fia
+If this value is true, then user is verified. json key data -> validated_by could be any of these according to the authentication type: he, message, miscall, fia

 # Whitelist IP